 Professional Management: When investing in company shares, you’re essentially putting your trust in experienced management teams to grow the business value for you.

-• Volatility: Stock prices can fluctuate wildly in the short term due to factors beyond your control, making them an emotionally tough investment for some.
+The Risks of the Nigerian Stock Market - Volatility: Stock prices can fluctuate wildly in the short term due to factors beyond your control, making them an emotionally tough investment for some.

 Lack of Control: Unlike owning real estate outright, as a shareholder, your influence over the company’s direction is very limited.